 Museo de las Américas

-Museo de Las Americas (Museum of the Americas), located on the second floor of Cuartel de Ballaja in Old San Juan, is one of the most interesting, family-friendly and educational places to visit.
-The museum features permanent exhibitions about the history and culture of Puerto Rico and the Americas.
-Exhibitions include popular art in America, the history of the natives in America (22 ethnicities), the African heritage, the conquest and colonization of Puerto Rico, and the newborn evolution that makeup what Puertoricans are today.
-Works by renowned artists from Latin America, the United States, and Puerto Rico are featured throughout the year.
+Museo de Las Americas (Museum of the Americas), located on the second floor of Cuartel de Ballaja in Old San Juan.
+This museum is one of the most interesting, family-friendly, and educational places to visit.
+The museum features permanent exhibitions about the history and culture of Puerto Rico and the Americas as well as art exhibitions.

 El Capitolio / The Capitol Building